Intulse Logo

 FOLLOW ME

-Maybe you want your extension to ring along with one or more assistants’ extensions.
+Maybe you want your extension to ring, along with one or more assistants’ extensions.
 Or maybe you want a call to be forwarded to multiple people while you’re on vacation, but still return to your voicemail if no one else is able to answer it.
-Follow Me could accomplish those purposes.
+Follow Me also allows you to receive calls using a cellular connection instead of relying on data services.
 And as a user on the Intulse system, you are able to adjust these settings for yourself at any time without needing to contact a system administrator.

 You can create a list of phone numbers, including both extensions and external numbers such as mobile numbers, which the call will follow in an attempt to find you.
 This is called the Follow Me List.